antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-classification-workflows.md

     (* 300 *)

-Here is sample of the generated pipelines:
+Here is a sample of the generated pipelines:

     Block[{DoubleLongRightArrow, pipelines = RandomSample[pipelines, 6]},
      Clear[DoubleLongRightArrow];